-Qualification for this award requires the successful completion of 120 credit points including the units listed below.
+Qualification for this award requires the successful completion of 120 credit points including the units listed below

-Students enrol in the units shown in either Group 1 or 2, depending upon which group of units is being offered in the (current) year.
-Each group of units will be offered on a rotating two-year cycle to ensure all students receive equal opportunity to complete the required 120 credit points in the recommended timeframe.
-Intending applicants should check with the Head of Program or the Course Advisor prior to commencement if they have any queries regarding the cycle of unit offerings.
+The units are offered on a rotating two-year cycle and students enrol depending on which units are being offered in the current year.
+Intending applicants should check with the Course Advisor prior to commencement if they have any queries regarding the cycle of unit offerings.